monfera/farris/README.md

 ## Bublé

 [Bublé](https://gitlab.com/Rich-Harris/buble) is a blazing fast, batteries-included ES2015 compiler.
-Used to bundle your ES2015 files instead of Babe, and also used for the browser testsl.
+Used to bundle your ES2015 files instead of Bable, and also used for the browser tests.

+Read the Bublé documentation to get a better understanding about the differences between Bublé and Babel.

 ## Rollup

-[Rollup](http://rollupjs.org/) are used as the library bundler, and also used together with Karma.
+[Rollup](http://rollupjs.org/) are used as the library bundler.
 It bundle down to a cleaner and more lightweight bundle then what you get with for example Webpack and Browserify.

 # Know limitations

-Bublé doesn't support import / export.
-Therefor Babel have been used for the nodeJS tests.
-This will be fixed ASAP when nodejS supports import / export.
+Babel have been used for browser tests because either Bublé or Node does support import / export.
+This will be fixed as soon as Node support import / export.

-I suggest read the Bublé documentation to get a better understanding about the differences between Bublé and Babel.

 # License